besterestmark/bettermark/docs/notes.md

 ## HTML

-- Have <title> tag for search engine optimization
+- Have `<title>` tag for search engine optimization
-- Have DOCTYPE
+- Have !DOCTYPE
 - No inline js or style
 - option for minified everything (html, css and js if any)
   + option to not use the js libraries (if any)